MicrosoftDocs/visualstudio-docs/mac/report-a-problem.md

 ## Search for solutions or provide feedback

-If you don't want to or can't use Visual Studio to report a problem, there's a chance that the problem has already been reported and a solution posted on the [Visual Studio Developer Community](https://developercommunity.visualstudio.com/) page.
+If you don't want to, or can't use Visual Studio for Mac, to report a problem, there's a chance that the problem has already been reported and a solution posted on the [Visual Studio Developer Community](https://developercommunity.visualstudio.com/) page.

 If you don't have a problem to report but want to suggest a feature, there's a place for that, too.
 For more information, see the [Suggest a feature](https://developercommunity.visualstudio.com/content/idea/post.html?space=41) page.